Monday, December 30, 2013

 La despedida

-Después de la visita del Papa Juan Pablo segundo, se abrió un poco más el servicio en la iglesia unos minutos antes del entierro, y el cura está apurado, porque tiene unos cuantos sermones fúnebres que dar al día.
+Después de la visita del Papa Juan Pablo II, se abrió un poco más el servicio en la iglesia unos minutos antes del entierro, y el cura está apurado, porque tiene unos cuantos sermones fúnebres que dar al día.
 Me imagino que exceptuando por el nombre no cambia nada en su discurso.
 El edificio más horrible de Cuba es la funeraria, tiene varios salones, y por dentro son de mármol gris.
 Cada salón está dotado de balancines de aluminio y plástico, lo más incomodo en lo que se puede sentar uno a llorar a su muerto.
 Lo peor es que por las 24 horas uno está ahí; tratando de aceptar la realidad; vienen a visitar todo tipo de personas.
 Los curiosos, los parientes que nunca se acordaron del muerto cuando estaba vivo, y la llorona.
 Todo funeral tiene una llorona, que se para delante del muerto y lo mira a través del cristal y grita: ¡Ay! ¡que desgracia! ¡Tan joven! ¡Tan buena gente que era! ¡Mira, si parece que esta dormido! ¡Es como si en cualquier momento se fuera a despertar!
 O el típico llanto de: ¿Por qué? ¿Por qué? ¿Por qué me hiciste ésto?
 Por suerte siempre aparece quien controle a la llorona.
 Yo llegue a creer que alguien les pagaba para que hicieran el papelazo.
 Pero esa no es la peor parte.
 La visita que llega para enterarse del chisme.
 Desde un rincón miran a todo el mundo en la sala y comentan: Ay, pero que demacrado estaba el (la) difunto (a)...
 Viste la (el) viuda(o), no ha echado ni una lágrima.
 Niña, si dicen que ya ella o él tenía un sustituto(a) Qué va a ser de esos niños, mira que un padrastro no es nada bueno...
 Y diez mil versiones de por lo mataron.
 Y estos salones tienen mejor acústica que el teatro nacional.
 Cuántas veces tiene que escuchar la familia esa fría frase: “lo siento”.
 A veces yo les preguntaría: ¿qué es lo que siente?

-Y en el cementerio, los sepultureros están tan apurados en poner en poner el lastimoso ataúd en el hueco, que muchas veces ni esperan a que todo el mundo haya llegado.
+Y en el cementerio, los sepultureros están tan apurados en poner el lastimoso ataúd en el hueco, que muchas veces ni esperan a que todo el mundo haya llegado.
 Solo falta que nos cierren la fría tapa de cemento en la cara.
 Nadie dice nada.
 La gente da la espalda y se va, como zombies de regreso a su rutina de supervivencia.
 La viuda, la madre, los hijos; regresan a sus casas a llorar en silencio contra la pared.

 Cuando el servicio comenzó, puedo jurar que sentí que estaba en un set de Hollywood, porque ya había visto algo tan especial y perfecto en una comedia sentimental.
 La familia entró en orden con el cántico del coro, al que yo me sumé tarareando, porque no conocía la letra.
 Después del primer sermón del pastor, vino un coro de campanas.
 Cerré los ojos y en mi mente vi volar mariposas, todo era paz en el jardín donde el tintineo de las campanas se producía por millones de alas de colores; Seguía una plegaria, que si mal no recuerdo era 1ra de Corintios 13, uno de mis versos favoritos de la biblia.

-Cada uno de los hijos tomó un lirio blanco, y salió a paso firme detrás de los dos hombres que se llevaban en solemne paso el ataúd.
-Los invitados salimos después y tuvimos tiempo suficiente para intercambiar saludos con aquellos que no habíamos visto antes de la ceremonia.
-Luego se forma la fila de autos, la policía detiene el trafico y todos llegamos juntos al cementerio, donde había una tienda y sillas sobre una alfombra verde.
+Cada uno de los hijos tomó un lirio blanco y salió a paso firme detrás de los dos hombres que se llevaban en solemne paso el ataúd.
+Los invitados salimos después y tuvimos tiempo suficiente para intercambiar saludos con quienes no habíamos visto antes de la ceremonia.
+Luego se forma la fila de autos, la policía detiene el tráfico y todos llegamos juntos al cementerio, donde había una tienda y sillas sobre una alfombra verde.
 Una breve plegaria, los lirios fueron depositados sobre la madera, abrazos, luego risas.
 Luego pudimos hablar con la familia, comentarles cuan bonito había quedado la despedida de su madre.
 Ellos se iban a reunir y celebrar juntos la vida de su madre.
 Nosotros caminamos junto a otros amigos, después que vimos a toda la familia partir.
 Esa noche yo celebré por los míos, con un martini y lágrimas alivio.

 AnechyNotes